zdyxry/LeetCode/README.md

 - [x] 0498 Diagonal Traverse
 - [x] 0807 Max Increase to Keep City Skyline
 - [x] 0926 Flip String to Monotone Increasing
+- [x] 0950 Reveal Cards In Increasing Order
-- [ ] 1222 Queens That Can Attack the King
+- [x] 1222 Queens That Can Attack the King
 - [x] 1233 Remove Sub-Folders from the Filesystem
 - [x] 1300 Sum of Mutated Array Closest to Target
 - [x] 1329 Sort the Matrix Diagonally